Books and Journal Articles

 Note: The chapter titles in the above series are written by the editors, and almost never are the original title of the reprinted article.
 In some cases, the editor-written title may not accurately express the precise meaning of the chapter.

-Changing Christian attitudes towards personal and national self-defense.
-Connecticut Law Review (forthcoming 2013).
+Evolving Christian Attitudes Towards Personal and National Self-defense.
+45 Connecticut Law Review 1709 (2013).
 Analyzes changes in Christian thought about the use of force, from the 19th to the 21st century.
 PDF.

 Sex, Drugs, Alcohol, Gambling, and Guns: The Synergistic Constitutional Effects.
-Albany Government Law Review (forthcoming).
-Mar.
-12, 2013.
+6 Albany Government Law Review 306 (2013).
 With Trevor Burrus.

 The American Revolution against British Gun Control.
 Administrative and Regulatory Law News (American Bar Association).
 Vol. 37, no. 4, Summer 2012.